How to stay healthy during warm weather

 Wet swimsuit bottoms

-Sitting around in a wet bathing suit all day is never fun, but the UTI or yeast infection that can follow is even worse.
-Take care of your urinary tract health this summer by avoiding wearing wet bottoms longer than you have to and helping maintain a healthy vaginal pH balance with our Vaginal Health Probiotic.
-If you do end up with a UTI, however, don’t let it ruin your summer plans.
-We recommend keeping our UTI fast-acting pain relief on hand in case a yeast infection strikes.yeast-infection-complete-combo
+Sitting around in a wet bathing suit all day is never fun, but the yeast infection or UTI that can follow is even worse.
+Take care of your vaginal health this summer by avoiding wearing wet swimsuit bottoms longer than you have to and helping maintain a healthy vaginal pH balance with our Vaginal Health Probiotic.
+If you do end up with a yeast infection, however, they don't have to ruin your summer plans.
+We recommend keeping our 3-Day Yeast Infection Treatment on hand in case a yeast infection strikes.yeast-infection-complete-combo

 Staying healthy in the heat also means taking care of your mental and physical health.
 Being outside in the heat can make you pretty exhausted, even if you just laid on the beach all day.
 Listening to your mind and body when they ask for rest is just as important as when your body craves movement.